-Depending on what region of Italy you are from, you may call these struffoli, cicerchiata or even turdilli.
-The recipe will vary by adding different types of alcohol (or none at all), lemon or orange zest, honey or even simple syrup.
-But the basic principle of frying little dough balls and covering them with a sweet syrup remains the same throughout the different regions.
+However, the basic concept of frying little dough balls and covering them with a sweet syrup remains the same throughout different regions in Italy.
 They may be served during the Christmas holidays, Carnevale in the month of February or even Easter.

-However, for me, this is Sicilian Pignolata and will always be a Christmas tradition.
+For me, this is Sicilian Pignolata and will always be a Christmas tradition.
 There are a few other typically Sicilian sweets that are a must for special occasions and holidays such as:

-Origins of this recipe
+Origins of this recipe:

 During the holidays, each of my aunts had her own Christmas specialty and pignolata was my mother’s sister’s tradition.
 Unfortunately that ended when my aunt passed and my mother didn’t have that recipe.
 I recalled that my cousin in Sicily made us pignolata during our last trip to Sicily.
 So I decided to give her a shout and ask her for her recipe.

-Imagine my surprise when she listed ingredients such as semolina, cinnamon and Grappa?
+Imagine my surprise when she listed ingredients such as semolina, cinnamon and grappa!
 I verified this with my mother and just as I suspected, the pignolata recipe had definitely evolved throughout the years.
 Although my mother did not remember the original recipe, she was quite sure they did not have grappa to add to their pignolata back when she was a child.
 Regardless, I decided to give it a try.

-How to make Sicilian Pignolata
+How to make Sicilian Pignolata (with semolina):

-Make the dough:
+Prepare the dough:

 In a large bowl whisk together the dry ingredients: flour; semolina flour; sugar; salt; baking soda and cinnamon.
-Mix eggs; vegetable oil and Grappa in a small bowl.
-Make a well in the center of the dry ingredients and pour in the egg mixture.
-Stir with a wooden spoon.
+Make a well in the center of the dry ingredients and add eggs; vegetable oil and grappa.
+Stir with a wooden spoon.Scrape the mixture onto a lightly floured surface and shape into a dough.
+It will be slightly sticky, this is normal.

-Scrape the mixture onto a lightly floured surface and shape into a dough.
-Divide the dough into 4 pieces and roll one piece at a time into a long rope about 1 cm thick.
-Cut into 1 cm pieces.
+Divide the dough into 4 pieces.
+Lightly flour your counter and roll one piece at a time into a long rope about 1 cm thick.
+Cut at an angle into 2 cm pieces , as shown, or smaller 1-cm pieces.

-To fry the pignolata:
+Fry the pignolata:

 Pour about 1 inch of oil in a shallow wide frying pan and heat on medium-high heat.
 Test to verify if the oil is hot enough by dropping 1 piece of pignolata into the oil.
 It must be bubbling vigourously.

 In a small sauce pan, gently heat the honey until liquefied.
-Transfer the pignolata to a large bowl and pour in the warmed honey.
-Stir until all pieces are coated with honey.
+Transfer the pignolata to a large bowl and pour in the warm honey.
+Stir until all pieces are coated with honey.Place the pignolata on a serving platter in a mound (almost like a Christmas tree shape) and top with colored candy sprinkles before serving.

 Watch my step by step Sicilian Pignolata making video:

-Tips and suggestions for making Sicilian Pignolata:
+Tips and suggestions for making Sicilian Pignolata (with semolina):

 - If you don’t have Grappa, substitute rum or brandy.